All Series > Virtue & Vice > Part 3

 “For just as through the disobedience of the one man the many were made sinners, so also through the obedience of the one man the many will be made righteous.” — Romans 5:19 (NABRE)

 “Every test that you have experienced is the kind that normally comes to people.
-But God keeps his promise, and he will not allow you to be tested beyond your power to remain firm; at the time you are put to the test, he will give you the strength to endure it, and so provide you with a way out.” — 1 Corinthians 10:13 (GNTD)
+But God keeps his promise, and he will not allow you to be tested beyond your power to remain firm; at the time you are put to the test, he will give you the strength to endure it, and so provide you with a way out.” — 1 Corinthians 10:13 (GNT)

-“Do to others whatever you would have them do to you…” — Matthew 7:12 (NABRE) (The Golden Rule)
+“Do to others whatever you would have them do to you…[the Golden Rule]” — Matthew 7:12 (NABRE)

 “Like obedient children, do not act in compliance with the desires of your former ignorance but, as he who called you is holy, be holy yourselves in every aspect of your conduct…” — 1 Peter 1:14-15 (NABRE)